February 2014

 Poisoning & Choking Hazards for Babies: Household Safety Awareness (Canada)

-Poisoning & Choking Hazards for Babies: Household Safety Awareness Babies explore the world through touch and taste, and they often place objects in their mouths.
+Babies explore the world through touch and taste, and they often place objects in their mouths.
 As infants become mobile, they can access items on floors, tables, furniture, purses, and cupboards, increasing the risk of both poisoning and choking.
-Children under age three are at higher […]
+Children under age three are at higher risk because their swallowing skills and judgment are still […]

 Poisoning & Choking Hazards for Babies: Household Safety Awareness (Canada) Read More »